dotAIslash/dotaislash.github.io/versa/v1/index.md

 - [ ] Wire the reference CLI (`dotaislash-cli`) to render the merged `.ai/` state
 - [ ] Embed diagrams and colored examples using the CodeVibe design system

-Stay tuned or join the conversation in [dotaislash-community](https://github.com/dotAIslash/dotaislash-community).
+Stay tuned or join the conversation in [DotAISlash discussions](https://github.com/orgs/dotAIslash/discussions).